danibarna/floodGAM/data/raw-data/README.md

 ### Supplementary (daily) data

 For certain stations we are interested in supplementing the findata record with the (much longer) series of daily data.
-See [this file]() for a discussion of this approach.
+See [/code/scripts/1-data-creation/streamflow/](/code/scripts/1-data-creation/streamflow/) for a discussion of this approach.

--   `lesconvar_commands_min-findata_archive_37-hydag.txt` - lescon_var commands to pull data from hydag (archive 37) for a
+-   `lesconvar_commands_gamfelt_archive_37-hydag.txt` - lescon_var commands to pull data from hydag (archive 37) for
-certain set of stations (the 'min-findata' or 'minfin' stations).
-All stations in this file have at least 10 years of fine data in hyfin_complete with at least 200 days of data per year.
+the set of stations that have at least 20 years of fine data in hyfin_complete (*not* including years marked 'utelatt' in Table A2) with at least 244 days of data per year.